forieux/itrace/README.rst

 License
 =======

-``trace`` is free software distributed under the WTFPL, see LICENSE.txt.
+``itrace`` is free software distributed under the WTFPL, see LICENSE.txt.